calref/cboe/README.md

 is to be the official codebase now.
 As of the time of this writing, it has a few major issues on Windows which are being worked on.

+CBOE relies on a few libraries, and XCode needs to be told where they are.
+The graphics library we're using is SFML, which is a Framework that can be found [here](http://www.sfml-dev.org/).
+They need to be linked in the Project Build Phases menu.
+Then, it needs to be included in the Project Build Settings, under Apple LLVM Custom Compiler Flags -> Other C++ Flags, and should have this added to the end:

+    -framework SFML

+The other dependency is Boost, a C++ library, which can be found [here](http://www.boost.org/), however the most straightforward way to install it is via homebrew or some similar package manager.
+Wherever you put it, XCode needs to be linked to it via the Project Build Settings, under Linking->Other Linking flags, which should look similar to this:

+    -lboost_filesystem -lboost_system -L/usr/local/Cellar/boost/1.57.0/lib

+With the path in the third include being wherever you put the boost lib folder.
+In the same place we put the framework flag for SFML, the boost includes should be included, as such:

+    -isystem/user/local/Cellar/boost/1.57.0/include

+Again, the filepath just needs to point to Boost's includes.

 Helpful Links
 -------------
 * [Jenkins Server](http://te.calref.net:8080/) - Runs a build after